alphagov/smart-answers/README.md

 ### Adding regression tests to Smart Answers

+1. Update the flow to replace any single line conditionals around `Phraselist`s with multiple line conditionals.
+This is so that we get useful information from the running the coverage utility.
+Single line conditionals will show up as having been exercised irrespective of whether they caused something to be added to the `Phraselist`.

+        # Replace single line conditional
+        phrases << :new_phrase if condition

+        # With multiple line alternative
+        if condition
+          phrases << :new_phrase
+        end

-1. Generate a set of responses for the flow that you want to add regression tests to.
+2. Generate a set of responses for the flow that you want to add regression tests to.

         $ rails r script/generate-questions-and-responses-for-smart-answer.rb <name-of-smart-answer>

-2. Commit the generated questions-and-responses.yml file (in test/data) to git.
+3. Commit the generated questions-and-responses.yml file (in test/data) to git.

-3. Change the file by adding/removing and changing the responses:
+4. Change the file by adding/removing and changing the responses:

   * Add responses for any of the TODO items in the file.